Director Bui Thac Chuyen monitors and directs the crew on set - Photo: Mi Ly

 Chuyen came to me and said: I want to let foreign audiences, especially Americans, know about the war from the Vietnamese perspective.
 Hollywood has made many movies about the Vietnam War, but mainly about them, the American veterans.

 I read the script with excitement.
 I shared my thoughts with Chuyen, the guerilla "peasants" were indeed brave.
 But bravery alone was not enough.
-Their opponents, the American and allied soldiers, were also brave, well-armed, and supported by a powerful system.
+Their opponents, the American and allied soldiers, were also brave, well-equipped, and supported by a powerful system.

 To subdue their opponents, guerrillas must also be very intelligent and creative, with a rebellious and unconventional nature.
 That's why I love the character Tu Dap.